aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 @InProceedings{Su_2022_ICRA,
     author = "Su, DiJia Andy and Douillard, Bertrand and Al-Rfou, Rami and Park, Cheol and Sapp, Benjamin", booktitle = "ICRA",
-    title = "Narrowing the coordinate-frame gap in behavior prediction models: Distillation for efficient and accurate scene-centric motion forecasting", year = "2022"
+    title = "Narrowing the Coordinate-frame Gap in Behavior Prediction Models: Distillation for Efficient and Accurate Scene-centric Motion Forecasting", year = "2022"
 }
 </pre>